ergoplatform/ergo-jde/kiosk/src/test/scala/kiosk/dexy/Dexy.md

-# Dexy Stablecoin Design
+# Dexy-USD StableCoin Design

-This gives a high level overview of the Dexy contracts.
-The design is extended from the forum post by Kushti.
+This gives a high level overview of the Dexy-USD, which is a "StableCoin" pegged to USD.
+The design is extended from [this forum post](https://www.ergoforum.org/t/dexy-usd-simplest-stablecoin-design/1430) by kushti.
+We use USD here because there is already an Erg-USD oracle deployed on the Ergo blockchain.

-Below are the main design aspects.
+Below are the main design aspects of Dexy-USD.

 1. **One-way tethering**: There is a minting (or "emission") contract that emits Dexy tokens (example DexyUSD) in a one-way swap using the oracle pool rate.
 The swap is one-way in the sense that we can only buy Dexy tokens by selling ergs to the box.
 We cannot do the reverse swap.